Wedding Venue Dietary Requirements: Complete Guide

 For evening food, they served Yorkshire pudding wraps and vegan jackfruit ‘pulled pork’ buns from vintage food trucks in the courtyard.
 Every item was marked with allergen cards, and the catering staff wore colour-coded badges corresponding to which dietary station they were manning.

-The couple's thoughtful planning meant their coeliac aunt and vegan university friends could enjoy the feast just as much as traditional meat-and-potatoes Uncle Bob from Barnsley.
+The couple’s thoughtful planning meant their coeliac aunt and vegan university friends could enjoy the feast just as much as traditional meat-and-potatoes Uncle Bob from Barnsley.
+Accommodating dietary requirements in this way greatly enhances guest satisfaction and ensures everyone feels valued and enjoys the celebration.

 Clear Communication Standards